Greensboro Police Brutality Lawyer

 “Those who have suffered injury due to police brutality deserve justice.”

 When you hire a police brutality lawyer handling cases in Greensboro and the greater Triad, you’ll not only get an injury attorney committed to seeking justice for you, but also an entire team of paralegals and case managers dedicated to your success.

 Our police brutality and misconduct lawyers are led by Gene Riddle, managing partner and attorney, who has been recognized for his experience and results by The National Trial Lawyers Top 100, Super Lawyers, Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
 He additionally maintains a prestigious AV Preeminent rating from Martindale-Hubbell, and is the recipient of the 2014 Litigator Award (see disclaimer below).

-Together our attorney have nearly 200 years of combined legal experience and we are passionate about getting North Carolinians the justice and compensation they deserve.
+Together our attorney have more than 225 years of combined legal experience and we are passionate about getting North Carolinians the justice and compensation they deserve.